melw/dicewars/README.md

 There's also a server component for the multiplayer game, which works both on Linux and Mac OSX from the command line.
 The online version of the game uses UDP sockets for network communication.

-On Nintendo DS it was possible to play local network games, but IIRC this got broken in the later releases - back in 2007 the used DSWiFi library was undergoing multiple changes.
+On Nintendo DS it was possible to play local network games, but this might be broken in this release - back in 2007 the used DSWiFi library was undergoing multiple changes.
 However, I still remember vividly how we played in one of the IGDA Helsinki chapter gatherings a local multiplayer match with 8 players, each around the same table with their NDS consoles.
 Boy, that was really something!

 I doubt the codebase compiles with any recent DevkitARM releases, but who knows!

 Cheers,
 Matti